 Once the mistress sat down, the Duke continued his introductions, “This is my other wife, Lady Ulrika Marie Hanna Braunhauer.
 She’s in charge of my daughters’ upbringing.”

 “It’s a pleasure to meet you once again, Your Holiness!” the lady with red, braided hair greeted us with a curtsy as well.
 After her greeting, I noticed she cast a glance at me, before going to her respective seat at the dinner table.
 Between the two wives, Lady Ulrika Marie Hanna resembled Eris more, so I guess she’s her true mother?

 “And Your Holiness, I believed you know them already.
 However, let me once again introduce to you my daughters, Dusis Luisa Braunhauer-Monfort.”

 The Marquise of Monfort then came in the dining hall, all dressed-up formally.
 Her noble gown was of light purple and had yellow roses on the fringes.
 The goofy, sometimes tough-talking captain of the paladin guards was looking like a proper lady before us right now.

 “…” I guess everyone present at the dinner table was flabbergasted.
 I mean, for me, it’s the first time I saw her wearing a noblewoman’s attire.
 And well, though she may be a known tomboy at the Holy Palatial Gardens, it’s easy to mistake her for a lady at this moment.

-“As the lord of the March of Monfort, under the authority of the Duke of Braunhauer my father, I, Dusis Luisa Braunhauer-Monfort, welcomes Your Holiness to our humble land.” the Marquise of Monfort curtsies with all grace and dignity.
+“As the lord of the March of Monfort, under the authority of the Duke of Braunhauer my father, I, Dusis Luisa Braunhauer-Monfort, welcomes Your Holiness to our humble land,” the Marquise of Monfort curtsies with all grace and dignity.

-I’m really surprised by her transformation.
+I was really surprised by her transformation.
 I didn’t know that the Marquise had this side to her personality.